PaulWang1905/paulwang1905.github.io/source/page/aboutme.md

             <div class="text-xl font-bold text-base-content group-hover:text-primary transition-colors duration-300">Started Master of Arts at Shanghai Normal University</div>
         </div>
         <!-- Content -->
         <div class="prose-sm text-base-content/80 group-hover:text-base-content transition-colors duration-300 mt-2">Supervised by Professor Hongjie Sun, my research focused on the performance practice of 18th-century concertos, with particular attention to solo parts, orchestral accompaniment, and cadenzas.
-Alongside this, I dedicated significant time to a side project in digital humanities, where I developed a platform based on ResearchSpace, supported by funding from CADAL.
+Alongside this, I worked on a project in digital humanities, where I developed a platform based on ResearchSpace, supported by funding from CADAL (China Academic Digital Associative Library).
 This experience sparked my interest in digital humanities and semantic web technologies, ultimately leading to my current doctoral research. </div>
     </div>

     <!-- Item #4 -->